rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 ### Tekton Pipeline Chart
 We will use stakater's `pipeline-charts` Helm chart to deploy the Tekton resources.
 The chart contains templates for all required Tekton resources such as `pipeline`, `task`, `eventlistener`, `triggers`, etc.

-We will fill in the values for these resources and deploy a functioning pipeline with most of the complexity extracted away using our Tekton pipeline chart.
+We will fill in the values for these resources and deploy a functioning pipeline with most of the complexity abstracted away using our Tekton pipeline chart.

 ![pipeline-charts-structure](./images/pipeline-charts-structure.png)